 You can apply for two different benefits programs: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
 If you’ve worked at least five of the last 10 years, you likely meet the qualifications for SSDI.

-You’ll receive higher benefit payments through SSDI and you’ll be enrolled in Medicare.
-If you haven’t worked much in recent years and if you have little to no monthly income or assets, you may qualify for SSI.
-SSI offers monthly payments of up to $943 in 2024 plus Medicaid.
+You’ll typically receive higher monthly payments through SSDI, and you may become eligible for Medicare after a 24-month waiting period.
+If you haven’t worked much in recent years and have limited income and assets, you may qualify for SSI, which offers monthly payments of up to $994 in 2026, along with Medicaid.

 SSDI and SSI share an application, so you can also apply for both.
 Some applicants even qualify to receive both at the same time.

-People with sciatica and other musculoskeletal disorders receive an average monthly check of $1,450.61.
+In 2026, people with sciatica and other musculoskeletal disorders receive an average monthly check of $1,687.
 Your actual check size may vary depending on your work and income history.

-Regardless of your condition, the maximum benefit for SSDI is about $3,822 per month, while SSI offers a maximum monthly benefit of $943 in 2024.
+Regardless of your condition, the maximum benefit for SSDI is $4,152 per month, while SSI offers a maximum monthly benefit of $994 in 2026.

 Learn more about how much you can make from disability benefits.